notGftd/news_agg/README.md

 **Local News Aggregation System Using Web Scraping(Yonse News)**

-This is the project I worked on as my final year project for my Computer Science degree.
+This is the system I worked on as my final year project for my Computer Science degree.
-It is a system the collects news from several local news sites and puts them in one place.
+It collects news articles from several local news sites and puts them in one place.

 **Abstract**